CAG Façade and offsite at Yaletown-Roundhouse Station

 Michelle Bui is a Montreal-based artist working in photography and sculpture.
 Her research revolves around the inseparable conjuncture between material culture and identity, opening it to a shifted place where sensory identity can unfold.
 Recent solo exhibitions include Objects for an Audience, Galerie Rad Hourani, Montreal (2020); Spilled Plenitude, Franz Kaka, Toronto (2020); Centerfold, Parisian Laundry, Montreal (2019); Plein Soleil, Circa, Montreal (2019); Pool of Plenty, Galerie de l'UQAM, Montreal (2018).
 Her work was also included in group shows at Maison de la culture Claude-Léveillée, Montreal; Paul Robeson Galleries at Rutgers University, Newark; Projet Pangée, Montreal; and Vu Photo, Quebec City.
 Bui completed her MA at Université du Québec à Montréal and at Beaux-arts de Paris, and her BFA at Concordia University.

-Michelle Bui: Mutable Materialism is in partnership with Capture Photography Festival.
+Michelle Bui: Mutable Materialism is produced in partnership with Capture Photography Festival.
 The project is co-curated by Julia Lamare, Acting Associate Curator, Contemporary Art Gallery and Chelsea Yuill, Assistant Curator, Capture Photography Festival.
 Works at Yaletown-Roundhouse Station are presented in partnership with the Canada Line Public Art Program – InTransit BC.